Strasmore Research

 What is the difference between float and shares outstanding?

-Shares outstanding is every share a company has issued that investors currently hold, and it is reported in SEC filings each quarter.
-The float is the subset free to trade publicly — outstanding minus insider, restricted, and other closely held stock.
-The float is always the same size or smaller, and it is an estimate rather than a reported line item.
+Shares outstanding is every share a company has issued that investors hold, reported in SEC filings each quarter.
+The float is the subset free to trade publicly, outstanding minus insider, restricted, and other closely held stock.
+Outstanding is what exists and is audited; float is what trades, is estimated, and is always the same size or smaller.

 What is a low float stock?

-Every table above is a stored query — expand the SQL under any panel to see exactly what was counted, or pull the same counts for any ticker by asking in plain English on the Strasmore terminal.
+Every table above is a stored query, expand the SQL under any panel, or pull the same counts for any ticker on the Strasmore terminal.